vekatze/neut/book/src/commands.md

 ### `--execute`

-If you pass `--execute` to `neut build`, the resulting binary is executed after the build.
+If you pass `--execute` to `neut build`, the resulting binaries are executed after the build.

 ### `--install DIR`